rickosborne/ttrpg/blackwater/characters/Delwyn-Brevik.md

 * ❖ For session #14, Del got 4 points instead 3 because of Rick's clever use of an improvised _Glass Wall_ spell.
 * ❖ For session #15, Del got 5 points instead 3 because of Rick's clever use of an improvised _Timeport_ spell.
 * For session #17, Del spent 9 points on rerolls to stay alive.
+* For session #36, Del spent 1 point to re-roll a _Blink Other_, but still failed.

 ## Funds